-There are two aspects for Britain in reaching a deal with the EU, the Withdrawal Agreement and a new trading arrangement.
+There are two, separate aspects for Britain in reaching a deal with the EU, the Withdrawal Agreement and a new trading arrangement.

 The Withdrawal Agreement

-The UK deal negotiated with the EU and rejected by Parliament on 15 January 2019 provided a legal basis, to be enshrined in a treaty, that involved:
+The UK Withdrawal Agreement was negotiated with the EU and rejected by Parliament on 15 January 2019, but a revised deal was agreed between the new PM Johnson and the EU, passed second reading in Parliament on 20 December 2019 and is due to come into force on 31 December 2020.
+It provided a legal basis, to be enshrined in a treaty, that involved:

 - A Financial Settlement, whereby the UK would pay the EU the estimated amount of about £39bn.